marcogonzalo/customer_consumption_report/README.md

 --------------------------

-Show a report about customer behavior in terms of:
+Report about customer behavior in terms of:

 - Customer purchasing frequency
 - Average amount (untaxed)
 - Customer activity status

-Generate customer levels depending on number of invoices and average amount in the last year.
+Generates customer levels depending on number of invoices and average amount in the last year.
-Show days since last purchase with color indicators based on purchase delay compared to purchasing frequency.
+Shows days since last purchase with color indicators based on purchase delay compared to purchasing frequency.
-Show last date when customer was contacted.
+Shows last date when customer was contacted.